 Leica X Typ 113 versus Fujifilm X100T

-The Leica X (Typ 113) and the Fujifilm X100T are two digital cameras that were officially introduced in September 2014.
+The Leica X (Typ 113) and the Fujifilm X100T are two digital cameras that were revealed to the public in September 2014.
 Both the X Typ 113 and the X100T are fixed lens compact cameras that are equipped with an APS-C sensor.
 The Leica has a resolution of 16.1 megapixel, whereas the Fujifilm provides 16 MP.

-The physical size and weight of the Leica X Typ 113 and the Fujifilm X100T are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Leica X Typ 113 and the Fujifilm X100T.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X Typ 113 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X Typ 113 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat smaller (3 percent) than the Leica X Typ 113.
-Moreover, the X100T is slightly lighter (9 percent) than the X Typ 113.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is considerably smaller (97 percent) than the Leica X Typ 113.
+Moreover, the X100T is markedly lighter (9 percent) than the X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the X100T are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.